zeek/zeek/frameworks/file-analysis.rst

-In this case, the file extraction analyzer doesn't generate any further events, but does have the effect of writing out the file contents to the local file system at the location resulting from the concatenation of the path specified by :bro:see:`FileExtract::prefix` and the string, ``myfile``.
+In this case, the file extraction analyzer doesn't generate any further events, but does have the effect of writing out the file contents to the local file system at the location resulting from the concatenation of the path specified by :zeek:see:`FileExtract::prefix` and the string, ``myfile``.
 Of course, for a network with more than a single file being transferred, it's probably preferable to specify a different extraction path for each file, unlike this example.